Daniexp/Push_Swap/README.md

 ### Outputs
 #### Push Swap
 - If some argument is incorrect the output will be `Error`.
-- If the numbers are in order the push_swap `nothing` will be printed.
+- If the numbers are in order the push_swap will print `nothing`.
 - In other case will print the moves, that order the numbers separete by `'\n'`.
 #### Checker
-- If there is some arguments error, will print `Error`.
+- If exits some argument error, will print `Error`.
-- If the moves printed by the push_swap are incorrect `KO`.
+- If the moves printed by the push_swap doesn´t order the numbers in the correct order `KO`.
 - If the push_swap order correctly `OK`.
 ## How to use
 ### Compile and Execute the program